gcalderone/Gnuplot.jl/docs/src/tips.md

 ## Which terminal should I use ?
 Gnuplot provides dozens of terminals to display plots or export them into files (see [`terminals()`](@ref) to get a list of enabled terminals on your platform).
 This section discuss a few tips on how to use the most common terminals.

-To use a specific terminal for interactive use you may either add it as initialization command for all new session with (see [Options](@ref):
+To use a specific terminal for interactive use you may either add it as initialization command for all new session with (see [Options](@ref)):
 ```julia
 push!(Gnuplot.options.init, "set term wxt")
 ```